mitjarislakki/CNC/ReadMe.md

 # Centralized Network Configuration for Time Sensitive Network
+Fork of https://github.com/TheLondonEye700/CNC meant for development of TSN-AF.

 The repository contains the basic Centralized Network Configuration (CNC) implementation for Time Sensitive Network (TSN) network management.
 This CNC main reponsibilities are:
 - Ethernet network monitoring (switch discovery and connection) for topology drawing